Diet & Weight Loss

 Ready to beat bloat?

 Robynne Chutkan, MD, is the founder of the Digestive Center for Women in Chevy Chase, Maryland, as well as a faculty member at Georgetown University Medical Center in Washington, D.C.
-During the course of her practice, she has treated thousands of patients who've been troubled by bloating and gas.
-If you're interested in learning more about the different causes of bloat and how to combat them, take a look at her book The Bloat Cure: 101 Natural Solutions for Real and Lasting Relief.
+During the course of her practice, she has treated thousands of patients who’ve been troubled by bloating and gas.
+If you’re interested in learning more about the different causes of bloat and how to combat them, take a look at her book The Bloat Cure: 101 Natural Solutions for Real and Lasting Relief.
+Next, read up on the reasons why you don’t have a flat belly that don’t include diet and exercise.